marscoin/martianrepublic/README.md

 Thank you for considering contributing to the Martian Republic project!

+## Installation

+#For Mars
+Copy project onto USB stick, including a copy of the Marscoin ledger, Marscoin node, IPFS node - then take a SpaceX Starship to Mars and upon arrival bootstrap an entire economic and governance hub using MartianRepublic.

+#...In the meantime

+`composer update`

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to our dev team via [info@marscoin.org](mailto:info@marscoin.org).
 All security vulnerabilities will be promptly addressed.